Tr0f1k/UND1C1-Port/README.md

 2) Added "Rules" button that displays the rules of the game
 3) Added the Turn and Move tracker under the score

+### 23/11/2023

+1) Fixed a bug when after triggering the group movement a player could make more than one movement at a time
+2) Removed some of unused methods

 # P.S.

 Again, I want to address the fact that this is intended only as a project to gain experience, and there was no personal gain in thought.
 If you'll like how this game works, consider checking it out via https://www.und1c1.com/ .